Logo Dresdner Silber und Metallveredlung GmbH

 measured: 10,49 g/cm³

-This simple process works by vaporizing the silver, which then expands as a gas in a furnace or vacuum chamber and condenses out on the cooler surface of the item being silver plated.
+This simple process works by vaporizing the silver, which then spreads out as a gas in an oven or vacuum chamber and condenses on the cooler surface of the object to be silver-plated.

 Electroplating

-The items are immersed in a silver electrolyte.
-Very often this is potassium silver cyanide with conducting salts.
-With the help of an electrical voltage, a silver coating can be deposited.
+The objects to be silver-plated are immersed in a silver electrolyte.
+This is very often potassium silver cyanide with conductive salts.
+An electrical voltage is used to deposit a silver coating.
 This process is even used for objects made of real silver.
-The coating of fine silver conceals solder joints and colour differences.
-The electroplating technique was developed as early as the 1830s.
+The coating of fine silver conceals solder joints and color differences.
+Silver plating with electroplating was developed back in the 1830s.

 Brewing process

-Silver can also be applied to surfaces by a hot cyanide bath with silver nitrate.
+In this silver plating process, silver is applied to the surfaces in a hot cyanide-containing bath with silver nitrate.

-In a cold aqueous solution of silver nitrate, hydrazine sulfate, ammonia, and sodium hydroxide, non-metallic objects can be coated with silver (including mirrors and Christmas balls), which would not tolerate too much heat and also do not conduct electricity.
+In a cold aqueous solution of silver nitrate, hydrazine sulphate, ammonia and sodium hydroxide, non-metallic objects can be coated with silver (including mirrors and Christmas baubles), which would not tolerate too much heat and also do not conduct electricity.

-A process no longer used today because of health hazards was fire silver plating.
+This process is no longer used today due to the health risks associated with silver plating.

-Silver has the highest electrical conductivity of all metals, and it is also the most lustrous metal.
+Silver has the highest electrical conductivity of all metals and is also the shiniest metal.
 Another important property is its resistance to corrosion.
 These three properties result in the most important applications.
-In the electrical industry, a silver layer on conductors serves to improve electrical contact and at the same time to protect against corrosion.
+In the electrical industry, a layer of silver on conductors improves electrical contact and at the same time protects against corrosion.
 Corrosion protection is also important for the chemical industry.
-As silver looks very decorative due to its strong shine, jewellery as well as art and utility objects such as cutlery are silver-plated.
-Before the invention of corrosion-resistant steel in the early 20th century, silver was an important corrosion protection on cutlery.
-The high optical reflectivity leads to its use in mirrors and reflectors.
-When glass is silver-plated, the process is technically called mirroring.
+As silver looks very decorative due to its high shine, jewelry as well as art and everyday objects such as cutlery are silver-plated.
+Before the invention of corrosion-resistant steel in the early 20th century, silver was an important corrosion protection for cutlery.
+Its high optical reflectivity leads to its use in mirrors and reflectors.
+When glass is silver-plated, the process is technically known as mirroring.

-The most important examples are found in the electrical industry and related fields.
-Here, contacts and connectors are usually silver-plated by electroplating.
-The industries using silver plating are electrical engineering and electronics, precision mechanics, telecommunications technology, the automotive industry, and mechanical and equipment engineering.
+The most important examples can be found in the electrical industry and related areas.
+Here, contacts and plug connections are usually silver-plated.
+The industries that use this process are electrical engineering and electronics, precision mechanics, telecommunications technology, the automotive industry and mechanical and equipment engineering.

 • Silver plating of small connectors

-• silver plating of components for medium and high voltage as well as high frequency technology
+• Silver plating of components for medium and high voltage and high-frequency technology

 • Manual electroplating of individual technical parts